-- Margit Island-in the middle of the Danube.
-It has a park, a track, a zoo, and more! - St. Stephen's Basilica - The Dohány Street Synagogue-the second largest synagogue in the world. - Great Market Mall in downtown Budapest. - The rural towns outside of Budapest. - The Tara Museum, which covers the history of Budapest. - Pecs (pronounced "peach") a cute Hungarian town 1-2 hours outside of Budapest. - Buda Castle, which was first built in 1265.

-- The House of Terror Museum.
-Students recommend that you visit this museum early in your semester as it provides an important historical context for your time in Budapest. - Eger/Miskolc-an area known for its wine. - Visegrad-a city in Hungary with an upper and lower castle, a deteriorated royal palace, and an alpine slide.
+- Margaret Island-in the middle of the Danube.
+It has a park, a track, a zoo, and more! - St. Stephen's Basilica - The Dohány Street Synagogue-the second largest synagogue in the world. - Great Market Mall in downtown Budapest. - The rural towns outside of Budapest. - Pecs (pronounced "peach") a cute Hungarian town 1-2 hours outside of Budapest. - Buda Castle, which was first built in 1265. - The House of Terror Museum.
+Students recommend that you visit this museum early in your semester as it provides an important historical context for your time in Budapest. - Fisherman's Bastion - Parliament - Gellert Hill/Citadella - Visegrad-a city in Hungary with an upper and lower castle, a deteriorated royal palace, and an alpine slide.